jakeashdown/graphql-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

+## GraphQL code generation

+Run `npm run-script generate` to generate TypeScript code from the schema, taken from the configured endpoint, and any defined documents (operations and fragments).

+Types will be generated for the entire schema, including:
+* types
+* input types
+* enums
+* interfaces
+* scalars
+* unions

+Angular services will be generated for the following documents:
+* queries
+* mutations
+* subscriptions
+* fragments (can be included from other documents)

 ## Code linting

 Run `ng lint --fix` to lint code and fix any errors.